jscoq/jscoq/README.md

   You can tweak some variables in the `build-common.sh` file.

-* Second, you need to build Coq v8.5:
+* Second, you need to build Coq v8.6:

   ```
 $ git clone https://github.com/coq/coq.git ~/external/coq-git-32
 $ cd ~/external/coq-git-32
-$ git checkout v8.5
+$ git checkout v8.6 # Or trunk at this moment.
 $ opam switch 4.03.0+32bit
 $ eval `opam config env`
 $ ./configure -local -coqide no -native-compiler no
 $ make               # use -j N as desired
   ```

-  jsCoq is compatible with vanilla Coq v8.5.
+  jsCoq is compatible with vanilla Coq v8.6.
 However, we maintain a tree with some specific patches at https://github.com/ejgallego/coq/tree/jscoq-patchqueue